 The McKenzie System

 The McKenzie system is a method of evaluating and treating spinal disorders developed by New Zealand Physiotherapist Robin McKenzie.
-It is practiced extensively throughout the world on 5 continents and in 22 countries.
+It is practiced extensively throughout the world.
 Physical therapists comprise the majority of McKenzie practitioners but physicians and chiropractors practice the method also.

 Training involves a sequence of four courses over a specific amount of time culminating in a certification examination.
 For those who pursue additional training, a diploma program (consisting of a 3 month residency) is offered.
 The McKenzie Institute is a not-for-profit organization that oversees the education and training of interested clinicians.

 In the McKenzie system, clinicians perform a thorough history and evaluation.
 This includes observing the patient's response to repeated, end-range spinal motions.
 The patient is then given a "mechanical diagnosis."
 Most patients are diagnosed with either postural, dysfunction or derangement syndromes.
 Patients are treated by a combination of postural adjustments, specific exercises, and in some cases, spinal mobilization or manipulation.

 The most common diagnosis is the derangement syndrome.
 It is thought to result from an alteration in the structure and mechanics of the intervertebral disc.
 In the derangement syndrome, positions and exercises that "centralize" the pain (move it closer to the spine) are emphasized.
 Those movements and positions that peripheralize the pain (move it away from the spine) are avoided.